WatchOutNewsAgency/wona.github.com/_posts/2014-11-5-the-google-guy.md

 ##WONA: From UoR to Minnesota to Cornell and finally Google.
 What changes have you observed in yourself?
 Is there something that has remained  constant?

 Clearly, one thing that comes with time is experience.
 You learn a lot.
 But the key to that is you should be open to learn.
-So to grow, and I feel that i have grown tremendously, as a professional and as a human being, you have to be open to new ideas.
-Keep your mind open and learn all the time no matter how old you are, is pretty much what I have done my entire life.
+So to grow, and I feel that I have grown tremendously, as a professional and as a human being, you have to be open to new ideas.
+Keep your mind open and learn all the time no matter how old you are- that is pretty much what I have done my entire life.
 It gives a valuable insight into how people perceive things and how people behave.
 To sum up, I would just say that I want to learn all the time.
 In some sense, learning has been constant for me.

 ##WONA: How did you spend your free-time here in Roorkee?